 I only ever met one parent whose child had been returned by the police in four years of working on the project.
 That child never left his mother’s side, both mother and son petrified he would be stolen again.

-“Lost Boys” won Human Rights Press Awards, for photography and writing.
+“Lost Boys” won two Human Rights Press Awards, for photography and writing.

-One of the Portraits exhibited in the Smithsonian Museum,Washington
+A Portrait of grieving parents was exhibited in the Smithsonian Museum,Washington